webboty/Dexter-Wiki/status-data.md

 Units for angles are always integer arc seconds.

 ## Joint Data Meanings
-For each of the following "[Joint](Joints)..." sections in the status data:
+For each of the following "[Joint](Joints)..." sections (e.g. replace * in the following with J1...J5) in the status data:

 Name | Description
 --- | ---